5 years ago, our team launched its first community platform. Since then we’ve built online communities with some of the world’s biggest brands.

 We’ve found that the best way to retain your 1% top ambassadors is by offering unique experiences they wouldn’t get through other channels (social, email campaigns…).

-You're all set to start working on your community project!
+You're all set to start your community project!

 Found this helpful?
 Ask questions or request your community workshop here.